stirby/fastpass/README.md

 (it's not like the disney thing)

-FastPass or `fp` intends to be the quickest password manager.
+FastPass or `fp` is a password manager focused on getting you your passwords quickly.

-It uses fuzzy searching and learns your password access tendencies to retrieve a password with as few keystrokes as possible.
+It uses a combination of fuzzy searching and learning which passwords you retrieve most frequently.

 By default it generates easy to remember passwords using human words.